alexnault/alexnault.dev/src/posts/functional-programming-with-javascript-in-3-steps.md

 tags: []
 ---

-Pure functions, immutability & declarative pattern… you're in for a treat.
 Functional programming has its roots in lambda calculus, a mathematical concept dating back to the 1930s.
 That might sound daunting, but it's really not.
 Without going into the mathematical theory, **these principles will introduce you to some of the wonders of functional programming and its benefits for your software.**

 Let's get right into it!